 ... the collection also includes some rare Australian publications and many examples of English, Scottish and Irish publications retailed through early Sydney music sellers.

 The new acquisition is rich in such associations between the sheet music and its original owners.
 It provides opportunities for scholars not only to contextualise the extensive 19th-century sheet music collections already held by SLM at Rouse Hill House & Farm, Meroogal and the CSL&RC but also to musically interpret other SLM properties that no longer hold their original sheet music, such as the Scottish soundscape of the Macleay family at Elizabeth Bay House.
 The Australian music in the collection, mostly published between the 1830s and the 1860s, also offers new insights into 19th-century Sydney’s music trade and concert scene.

 Research and access

 The collection is the gift of private collector Stewart Symonds, gathered in Australia over five decades and including albums collected by the late well-known Sydney antique dealer William F Bradshaw.
 Stewart’s generosity has been matched by the work of a team of special research volunteers who took on the task of listing all of the pieces of music contained in the albums.
-Over a two-month period, three musicology students from the Sydney Conservatorium of Music, an early career academic and a rare book librarian painstakingly transcribed titles and composers, listed publishers and places of publication, looked for marks of previous ownership and searched reference sources for dates.
+Over a two-month period, three musicology students from the Sydney Conservatorium of Music, an early career academic and a rare book librarian volunteered to painstakingly transcribe titles and composers, list publishers and places of publication, look for marks of previous ownership and search reference sources for dates.
 Now our task is to provide public access to the collection, through cataloguing and digitisation.
 We’ll be busy for a while.